gmarcy/janus-platforms/docs/docs/install/index.md

     open "https://console-openshift-console.apps$OPENSHIFT_CLUSTER_INFO/command-line-tools"
     ```
 ## Setup for Previously Run Demo
 If you previously run a demo and want to use the same GitHub Organization and repostiories you can.
-Janus will discover previous repositories and automatically add them to the catalog.
+RHDH will discover previous repositories and automatically add them to the catalog.
 In order to create the Argo CD resources, OpenShift namespaces and Tekton pipelines, follow the steps below:

 ### Set your Environment Variables
 Make sure properly set all your environment variables as described in the Configuration section above.
 This includes the setting of the `OPENSHIFT_CLUSTER_INFO`